vyj97/TinyVectorDB/README.md

 python -m pip install -r requirements.txt
 ```

-## Some Huggingface user guide to use bce-embedding-base model
+## Some user guide to use bce-embedding-base model in Huggingface

 1. Login to your [Huggingface](https://huggingface.co/) account.
 2. Proceed to https://huggingface.co/settings/tokens and generate a new token (token type=Read)